sqiyan/DLvoiceclassification/README.md

 # DLvoiceclassification
 Code for our Deep Learning project on voice classification by age

+# How to Run the Code
+Connect your runtime to GPU.

-# Downloading the Audio Dataset
+## Downloading the Audio Dataset
 1. Open ProjectCode_Riley from https://drive.google.com/drive/folders/196KRvyUlmY05-hxnRYhLqB8B34eCLUel?usp=sharing.
 2. Add shortcut link from this folder to a folder in your local Drive
 3. Add the path of your local Drive folder to the code and update line 15